Version: Unity 6.5 Alpha (6000.5)

 }

-If you don’t need these fields to persist (for example, they are runtime-only data structures), mark them with [System.NonSerialized] to acknowledge they won’t be serialized and suppress the warning:
+If you don’t need these fields to persist (for example, they are runtime-only data structures), you can either make them non-serialized (for example by making the field non-public) or mark them with [System.NonSerialized] if they must remain a public field.
+This acknowledges they won’t be serialized and suppresses the warning:

 public class InventorySystem : MonoBehaviour